 Why Does My Cat Yawn So Much?
 Is There Something Wrong?

 Yawning is normal and involuntary behavior among mammals, including felines.
 But why does my cat yawn so much?
 Excessive yawning can be due to sleepiness, boredom, cooling, or mouth problems.
-On the other hand, experts suggest that yawning might be a cat’s way of communicating.
+It is a way for them to stretch their jaw muscles and increase blood flow to the brain.
+Also, experts suggest that yawning might be a cat’s way of communicating.

 If you’re curious while little feline is yawning too often, the following might be the reasons why: